l-with/terraform-provider-mailcow/docs/data-sources/dkim.md

 # mailcow_dkim (Data Source)

 Provides details about DKIM for a domain in mailcow.
-This data source is useful if you want provide the DNS entries by terraform.
+This data source is useful if you want to use a non-terraform managed DKIM information for instance if you want provide the DKIM DNS entry by terraform.

 ## Example Usage
 ```terraform